The Daiwa Scholarship is a unique 19-month programme of language study, work placement and homestay in Japan.

 All Daiwa Scholars contribute to the compulsory Japanese Government Health Scheme from their maintenance.
 In addition, the Foundation provides standard medical insurance for Daiwa Scholars while they are in Japan on the programme.

-Representatives of the Foundation and members of the Daiwa Scholars Alumni Association will be giving hour-long presentations at universities around the country during Autumn 2013.
-Details will be updated nearer the time of the visits.
+Representatives of the Foundation and members of the Daiwa Scholars Alumni Association will be giving hour-long presentations at universities around the country during Autumn 2014.
+As soon as dates and venues have been confirmed we will list them here.